SemanticMediaWiki/Stragula/README.md

 Licensed [ISC](https://github.com/SemanticMediaWiki/Stragula/blob/master/COPYING) and copyrighted in 2018 by [Karsten Hoffmeyer](https://github.com/kghbln).

+Created by by [Karsten Hoffmeyer](https://github.com/kghbln) with improvements provided by [Stephan Gambke](https://github.com/s7eph4n) and [Iván Hernández Cazorla](https://github.com/ivanhercaz).

 ## Using this flavour
-To use this flavour on your wiki you will have to install the [MediaWiki Chameleon skin](https://www.mediawiki.org/wiki/Skin:Chameleon) first, move in this repo to the "skin" directory of your wiki and add the code as stated in the [LocalSettings.md](/LocalSettings.md/) to your "LocalSettings.php" file.
+To use this flavour on your wiki you will have to install the [MediaWiki Chameleon skin](https://www.mediawiki.org/wiki/Skin:Chameleon) first, move in this repo to the "skin" directory of your wiki and add the code as stated in the [documentation](/LocalSettings.md/) to your "LocalSettings.php" file.

 ## Credits to other projects
 Stragula builds upon the [MediaWiki Chameleon skin](https://www.mediawiki.org/wiki/Skin:Chameleon) licensed [GPL-3.0-or-later](https://github.com/cmln/chameleon/blob/master/COPYING) and copyrighted in 2013 by [Stephan Gambke](https://github.com/s7eph4n).